 - 3. Article 1 of the Constitution set out its purpose.
 Articles 2 to 15 explain the rights of citizens and how the key parts of the Council operate.
 These are:

-- Members of the Council (Article 2)
+- Councillors of the Council (Article 2)

 - Citizens and the Council (Article 3)

 - The Full Council (Article 4)

 - Chairing the Council (Article 5)

-- Overview and scrutiny committees (Article 6)
+- Scrutiny of Policies and Decisions (Overview and Scrutiny Committee) (Article 6)

 - The Cabinet (Article 7)

-- Regulatory and other committees (Article 8)
+- Regulatory and other Committees (Article 8)

 - The Standards Committee (Article 9)

 - Joint arrangements (Article 10)

 - Officers (Article 11)

 - Decision making (Article 12)

 - Finance, contracts and legal matters (Article 13)

 - Review and revision of the Constitution (Article 14)

 - Suspension, interpretation and publication of the Constitution (Article 15)